 Where to Log Your Daily Activities

-For a few reasons, many people prefer to log their tasks in a calendar or productivity software:
+For a few reasons, many people prefer to log their tasks in a calendar or productivity software.
+Those reasons are:

 Do you like to view your tasks as a calendar or a list?
 Do you like to categorize them by type, participant, timeline, or something else?
 Do you color-code them?
 Digital activity logging tools put you in the driver’s seat.
 If you change your mind about a layout or color choice, you can always adjust it later.